nf-core/test-datasets/README.md

 Sample information sheet required to test the pipeline containing sample information and links to original full FastQ files.
 This sample sheet corresponds to Illumina amplicon data.

+#### `samplesheet_test_sra.csv`
+Sample information sheet required to test the pipeline containing sample information of one link to a original full FastQ files and two files that must be downloaded from SRA one single-end and one paired-end, respectively.
+This sample sheet corresponds to Illumina SISPA data.

 ### `genome/`

 #### `kraken2/kraken2_hs22.tar.gz`